Every protein linked to neurodegeneration

 Impaired clearance: age ~34

 Each risk factor alone is survivable.
-Together, they overwhelm your brain’s iron drainage.
+Together, they may overwhelm the brain’s iron drainage.

 Explore the full model

-Neurodegenerative diseases aren’t caused by the proteins we find at the scene.
+What if neurodegenerative diseases aren’t caused by the proteins we find at the scene?

-They’re caused by the failure of the defense systems that were producing them.
+What if they’re caused by the failure of the defense systems that were producing them?

 Explore the model